 City is issuing this RFP to select a consultant to provide certain engineering, design, and related services concerning the 4th Avenue/Airport Road repair project (the "Project").
 Pursuant to a certain Grant Agreement Oregon Department of Transportation - Small City Allotment Program "4th Avenue Slide Repair City of John Day" (Contract No. 33832) (the "ODOT Agreement") between City and State of Oregon, acting by and through ODOT, City is receiving funding from the Small City Allotment Program administered by ODOT to complete the Project.
 In addition, pursuant to a certain State of Oregon Office of Emergency Management Infrastructure Contract 4452-DR-OR (the "OEM Agreement") between City and the State of Oregon, by and through OEM, City is receiving FEMA funding to complete the Project.
+FEMA is contributing 80% of project costs through the OEM Agreement.
+Funds from the ODOT Agreement will be used toward the Project thereby contributing to the 20% OEM Agreement match requirement.
 Therefore, the Services will be performed subject to and in accordance with all applicable ODOT Agreement and OEM Agreement requirements.